Lansing, MI Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels can increase your home value in Lansing.
-Research shows that homes with solar energy systems sell for more than comparable homes without them.
+Yes, solar panels can increase your home’s value in Lansing.
+Research from Zillow found that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $250,000 home in Lansing, that’s roughly $10,000 in added value.